PAN Card for Company

 • Companies, like people, must furnish their Tax Registration Number (TRN) to whoever is paying them.
 A TRN can only be obtained if the firm possesses a PAN.

-• In the case of foreign corporations, it was made necessary by Section 206AA of the Finance Act of 2009, which was revised in 2009.
-All international parties who offer or produce a payment to a counterpart in India would be required to disclose their PAN under this modification.
-This covers not just persons, but also corporations, partnerships, limited liability companies, and any other type of entity.
+• In the case of foreign corporations, it was made necessary by Section 206AA of the Finance Act of 2009, revised in 2009.
+All international parties who offer or produce a payment to a counterpart in India must disclose their PAN under this modification.
+This covers not just persons but also corporations, partnerships, limited liability companies, and any other type of entity.

 Invest the way you want